Symbol1/BlueWaters-RM64/process.md

 * Compute the RREF-signature polynomial of RM32 from scratch (hard).
 * Compute the pivot-signature polynomial of RM64 from the former (VERY DIFFICULT).
-* Reduce the former to the Tutte polynomial (very easy).
+* Reduce the former to the Tutte polynomial (easy).

 This does not answers any question at all, if not posing new.
 Let me explain some terminologies and concepts.